olgadk7/olgadk7.github.io/about.md

 layout: page
 ---

 Hi!
-My name is Olga and I’m a data scientist and AI developer, excited by driving business value from data-wrangling to solution-in-production.
+My name is Olga, and I’m a data scientist and an AI developer, excited by driving business value from data-wrangling to solution-in-production.

 Ever since I came to the US in 2015 I have been fascinated with business, entrepreneurship, and innovation in this country.
 This has led me to make a pivotal **transition to tech** from the humanitarian / creative sector: having learned how data was used in a small but mighty PR shop, I wanted to scale these processes to other, more impactful problems.
 So I picked up the basics at a data science bootcamp course, and went through a discovery phase of the different applications of the skills and domains, from growth analytics for small businesses to AI consulting for a hedge fund.